gosquared/node-gosquared/README.md

 # node-gosquared

-The official GoSquared Node.js module for integrating the [GoSquared API](docs) into your Node.JS app with ease.
+The official GoSquared Node.js module for integrating the [GoSquared API][docs] into your Node.JS app with ease.

 ## Installation